Polycystic ovary syndrome, or PCOS, is a common but treatable condition

 - Elevated FSH to LH hormone ratio

-- Elevated levels of male hormones
+- Elevated levels of androgens (male-type hormones)

 - Multiple small cysts on the ovaries